 Can We Learn about Human Diversity through Comedy?

 Recognizing the extraordinary influence of movies in shaping our culture, I then wondered about how, in contrast, comedy might gently introduce us to people and situations that may be uncomfortable or unknown to us, and therein provide education that possibly leads to new knowledge.

 At the same time, and especially given the social taboos historically associated with particular topics and types of people, I thought it might be difficult, but not impossible, to track how we have portrayed genderqueers in film over time.
 Yet again, but no longer surprising, I find that this very topic has been investigated already.

-However, what is surprising, is to learn who provided the investigation.
-Vito Russo, writer, and director of this month’s film—and author of the book on which it is based—provides evidence of the presence of gay and bisexual actors and stories in Hollywood since the beginning of motion pictures.
+However, what is surprising, is to learn who did the investigation.
+Vito Russo, writer, and director of this month’s film—and author of the book on which it is based—provides evidence of gay and bisexual actors and stories in Hollywood since the beginning of motion pictures.
 “It proved to be revelatory, in part because of Russo’s embrace of bricolage, a concept borrowed from anthropologist Claude Lévi-Strauss” (Kennedy, 2011).
-Shiavi (2009) states that Russo’s work is “indispensable to our reading of gender and sexuality on screen.”

 Vito Russo’s The Celluloid Closet: Homosexuality in the Movies is approaching its thirtieth anniversary.
 Prior to its 1981 publication (and 1987 revision), there had been only two major critical works on the portrayal of homosexuals in film: Parker Tyler’s Screening the Sexes: Homosexuality in the Movies (1971) and Richard Dyer’s Gays in Film (1977), neither of which has enjoyed the popularity or influence of Closet.